-And if you’re naming the podcast after yourself, then you believe one of two things to be true: Either your name already somewhat well-known within your niche, or you intend that it soon will be.
+And if you’re naming the podcast after yourself, then you believe one of two things to be true: Either your name is already somewhat well-known within your niche, or you intend that it soon will be.

 Either is fine.
 A good example is, “The Joe Rogan Experience.”

 Want some help finding a good name for your podcast?